indeedeng/iql/README.md

 =======
 Web interface for making IQL queries against an Imhotep cluster.

+## Branches
+master - stable version that works on AWS.
+If you are outside Indeed, this is the recommended branch to use.

+internal - internal version that has many more changes but does not compile publicly due to a missing dependency on ImhotepMetadataService library which is not yet open source.

+noims - branched from internal and can build in open source due to the ImhotepMetadataService dependency being removed.
+Not tested on AWS.

 ## Documentation
 See the [overview](http://indeedeng.github.io/imhotep/docs/overview/) to learn about IQL syntax.